 How to Find an Escaped Pet Snake

-1) Thoroughly Checking the Vivarium
+Thoroughly Check the Vivarium

-But there’s a chance that a small pet snake is hiding in its vivarium.
-Remember, they’re brilliant at camouflage and can squeeze themselves into very tight spots.
+It’s easy to panic when you can’t see your snake in its enclosure.
+However, there’s a chance that a small pet snake is hiding in its vivarium.
+Snakes have good camouflage and can squeeze themselves into very tight spots.

 - Underneath and behind decorations.
 Check behind the water dish, and in and around any logs, branches, plants, stones or other decorations that your vivarium might house.

-2) Search the Immediate Area
+Search the Immediate Area